seancheung/privileges/README.md

 If you have registered the blade service provider, you may guard your blade codes with `@validate` , `@group` and `@privilege`.

-Also your user entity need to implement `Panoscape\Privileges\Privileged` interface in order to use these blade directives.
+Your user entity should implement `Panoscape\Privileges\Privileged` interface before using these blade directives.

 ```php
 class Admin extends Authenticatable implements \Panoscape\Privileges\Privileged